processone/docs.ejabberd.im/content/admin/guide/index.md

 :   Whether or not to store messages with empty `<body/>` element.
 The
     default value is `true`.

+`pool_size: Size`

+:   This option specifies the size of the worker pool for storing
+    offline messages.
+The allowed values are positive integers.
+    Default value: `16`.

 This example allows power users to have as much as 5000 offline messages, administrators up to 2000, and all the other users up to 100.